Snowflake-Labs/terraform-provider-snowflake/docs/resources/password_policy.md

   A password policy specifies the requirements that must be met to create and reset a password to authenticate to Snowflake.
 ---

+> [!WARNING]
+> According to Snowflake [docs](https://docs.snowflake.com/en/sql-reference/sql/drop-password-policy#usage-notes), a password policy cannot be dropped successfully if it is currently assigned to another object.
+Currently, the provider does not unassign such objects automatically.
+Before dropping the resource, list the assigned objects with `SELECT * from table(information_schema.policy_references(policy_name=>'<string>'));` and unassign them manually with `ALTER ...` or with updated Terraform configuration, if possible.

 # snowflake_password_policy (Resource)

 A password policy specifies the requirements that must be met to create and reset a password to authenticate to Snowflake.